Tinkerforge/doc/en/source/Kits/WeatherStation/PythonToLCD.rst

                 self.lcd.backlight_on()

-We configure the Ambient Light, Humidity and Barometer Bricklet to return their respective measurments continuously with a period of 1000ms (1s):
+We configure the Ambient Light, Humidity and Barometer Bricklet to return their respective measurements continuously with a period of 1000ms (1s):

 .. code-block:: python